Alek Thomas Preview, Player Props: Diamondbacks vs. Orioles

 Orioles Pitching Rankings

-- The Orioles give up the ninth-fewest home runs in baseball (150 total, 1.1 per game).

-- Bradish (9-6 with a 3.03 ERA and 130 strikeouts in 133 2/3 innings pitched) aims for his 10th victory when he makes the start for the Orioles, his 25th of the season.

-- In his most recent time out on Saturday against the Colorado Rockies, the right-hander threw six innings, giving up two earned runs while surrendering six hits.
+- The righty's most recent appearance came on Sunday against the Colorado Rockies, when he tossed 5 2/3 innings, surrendering three earned runs while allowing seven hits.

-- In 24 games this season, the 26-year-old has put up an ERA of 3.03, with 8.8 strikeouts per nine innings.
-Opponents are batting .226 against him.
+- The 27-year-old has amassed an ERA of 4.73, with 8.9 strikeouts per nine innings, in 24 games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.